 I’ll leave the extended meaning of this to your own creative imagination.
-My point is that stories convey truth and meaning differently than science.
+What I’m highlighting is that stories convey truth and meaning differently than science.
 As story, the biblical text conveys its meaning through literary devices like structure, carefully chosen vocabulary, imagery, allusion, simile.
 It tells a story of diversity unfolding from and living within unity.

-The biblical story tells us again and again in a variety of ways that God is wholly other from God’s creation, that God is beyond our comprehension — but paradoxically that we can have a relationship with God.
+The biblical story tells us that G-d is different from G-d’s creation, that G-d is beyond our comprehension.
+Paradoxically, it tells us we can have a relationship with G-d.
 One of the ways this story affirms the latter is through anthropomorphisms that imagine qualities G-d shares with created beings.

 Finally, the biblical story speaks of the land with anthropomorphisms.
 Acting as God’s agent, the land “vomits” out those who live on it if they fail to care for the vulnerable in society.
 It can be called to witness in a trial.
 It nurtures and it punishes.
-In this way, we are drawn into a relationship not only to God, not only to our fellow creatures, but to the land and air and water that offer habitats for us all, as Gen. 1:1-2:4a tells us.
+In this way, we are drawn into a relationship not only to G-d, not only to our fellow creatures, but to the land and air and water that offers a habitat for us all.
+(Gen. 1:1-2:4a).

-We all know that God doesn’t literally and physically walk in the garden in the heat of the day.
+We all know that G-d doesn’t literally and physically walk in the garden in the heat of the day.
 We also know that snakes don’t speak in Hebrew or any other human language and that land doesn’t “vomit” out those who live on it if they fail to care for the vulnerable in society.
 It doesn’t act as a witness in a trial.
-The biblical “Author,” whether it was God or a human being or a group of human beings knew those things as well as we do.
+The biblical “author,” whether it was G-d or a human being or a group of human beings knew those things as well as we do.

-But the Hebrew Bible brings us an eternal truth, one that science is beginning to tell us through its own process: there is an essential unity behind the diversity of creation.
-Our beautiful diversity combined with profound and sometimes incomprehensible difference is what allows relationship, the kind of relationship that happens when you recognize some part of yourself in the other.
+But the Hebrew Bible brings us an eternal truth, one that science now tells us through its own process: there is an essential unity behind, before, and within the diversity of creation.
+This unity IS creation.
+Our beautiful diversity combined with our unity of being, our commonality, is what allows relationship, the kind of relationship that happens when you recognize some part of yourself in the other.

-Anthropomorphisms are a shorthand way of recognizing commonality in the midst of a vast diversity of being.
-It is the combination of diversity and shared traits that makes a space in which human beings can be in a relationship with God, with nonhuman animals, with the heavens and the earth, with everything that is.
-Even in a profusion of diversity, there is the potential to glimpse ourselves in the other.
+Anthropomorphism is a shorthand way of recognizing commonality in the midst of the vast diversity of being.
+It is the combination of diversity and shared traits that makes a space in which human beings can be in a relationship with G-d, with nonhuman animals, with the heavens and the earth, with everything that is.
+Even in this profusion of diversity, there is the potential to glimpse ourselves in the other.